by Elise Bowerman

 Prenatal Yoga Teacher Training

-Sweet Momma Yoga: Bump, Baby and Beyond is the longest operating Registered Prenatal Yoga Teacher Training program in Michigan and the Toledo, OH area.
+Sweet Momma Yoga: Bump, Baby and Beyond is the first Registered Prenatal Yoga Teacher Training program in Michigan and the Toledo, OH area.

 We need more teachers supporting those in their childbearing years.
-(Plus, I need more subs!)
+(Plus, I/we need more subs!)
 Southeast Michigan has hundreds of pregnant people at any given time.
-There's ample opportunity to grow and be a helper to our communities.
+There is ample opportunity to grow and be a helper to our communities.
 Let me help you get started.